compose-spec/compose-spec/spec.md

 ### tmpfs

-`tmpfs` mount a temporary file system inside the container.
+`tmpfs` mounts a temporary file system inside the container.
 Can be a single value or a list.

 ```yml
 tmpfs: /run